 The Allies Institute (formerly Collegetown) is the VCIC’s signature higher education program.
 The Allies Institute features interactive workshops, intense small group discussions, and exercises.

-The institute will give Lynchburg College students an opportunity to talk about the origin and cycle of prejudice, and students will create action plans to implement when they return to campus to foster a more inclusive community.
+The institute will give University of Lynchburg students an opportunity to talk about the origin and cycle of prejudice, and students will create action plans to implement when they return to campus to foster a more inclusive community.
 Campus members who cannot attend the entire retreat are invited to one of three workshops:

 • Wednesday, January 13, 7 – 9:30 p.m. – “Prejudice/Advantage” Workshop

 • Friday, January 15, 7 – 9:30 p.m. – “Culture and Belief Night”